EmmanuelBeziat/debian-install/README.md

 # 7 Mail server

-This configuration will create a forwarding system to any regular mail service (like gmail).
+This configuration will create a full mailing system, with users, aliases and antispam, using mysql.

-Configure a full mail server is a pain in the ass, I highly recommand to check out [this whole guide from workaround.org](https://workaround.org/bullseye/)

 First, you need to create a DNS record for your domain.